reactive-python/reactpy/docs/source/core-concepts.rst

 Displaying components requires you to turn them into :ref:`VDOM <VDOM Mimetype>` - this is done using a :class:`~idom.core.layout.Layout`.
 Layouts are responsible for rendering components (turning them into VDOM) and scheduling their re-renders when they :meth:`~idom.core.layout.Layout.update`.
-To create a layout, you'll need an :class:`~idom.core.component.Component` instance, which will become its root, and won't ever be removed from the model.
+To create a layout, you'll need a :class:`~idom.core.component.Component` instance, which will become its root, and won't ever be removed from the model.
 Then you'll just need to call and await a :meth:`~idom.core.layout.Layout.render` which will return a :ref:`JSON Patch`: